[Beta]{class="badge informative"}

 Adobe Target MCP server target-mcp

-The Adobe Target MCP integration lets you inspect and analyze A/B tests, personalization activities, and Recommendations criteria directly from your AI assistant.
-Turn Target’s experimentation and personalization data into plain-language workflows — audit your experiment portfolio, review performance reports, and explore audiences and offers without navigating the UI or writing API calls.
+The Adobe Target MCP integration lets you inspect, analyze, and manage A/B tests and personalization activities directly from your AI assistant.
+Turn Target’s experimentation and personalization data into plain-language workflows — audit your experiment portfolio, review performance reports, explore audiences and offers, create activities, and make updates without navigating the UI or writing API calls.

 AVAILABILITY